 The Son of David Will Not Come Until the Whole World…

-There are some difficult to understand passages in the Scripture, nevertheless with prophetic meanings.
+There are some difficult to understand passages in the Scripture, nevertheless they are with prophetic meanings.
 One of them is the law of leprosy on an inflicted one whose body is completely covered with this disease.
 But, what does it have to do with the Son of David who is expected to come?

 The law of the leprosy we find in Leviticus 13 and 14.

 And if leprosy breaks out all over the skin, and the leprosy shall cover all the skin of the infected one, from his head to his foot, wherever the priest looks, then the priest shall look and see, if the leprosy has covered all his body, he shall pronounce the infected one clean.
 It has all turned white, he is clean.
 But the day raw flesh appears on him, he is unclean.
 And the priest shall look at the raw flesh and pronounce him to be unclean – the raw flesh is unclean, it is leprosy.
 Or when the raw flesh changes and turns white again, he shall come to the priest.
 And the priest shall look at him and see, if the infection has turned white, then the priest shall pronounce the infected one clean, he is clean.
 (Lev 13:12-17)